Rarh region

 Rarh region ([raːɽʱ]) is a toponym for an area in the Indian subcontinent that lies between the Chota Nagpur Plateau on the West and the Ganges Delta on the East.
 Although the boundaries of the region have been defined differently according to various sources throughout history, it is mainly coextensive with the state of West Bengal, also comprising parts of the state of Jharkhand in India.
-Linguistically, the region is defined with population speaking the Rarhi local Bengali dialect.
+The region is also referred to as Rarh, Rāḍha, or Rada's, representing the south-western parts of Bengal (South-West Bengal).

 The Rarh region historically has been known by many different names and has hosted numerous settlements throughout history.
 One theory identifies it with the powerful Gangaridai nation mentioned in the ancient Greco-Roman accounts.
-An inscription of Vallalasena names it as the ancestral place of the Sena dynasty.
+The Naihati copper plate inscription of King Ballal Sen names it as the ancestral settlement of the Sena dynasty.